After 31 years of ministry, the Apostle Paul wrote a letter to his protégé, Timothy. In this letter, which we call 1 Timothy, Paul wrote:

 Some of them are financial: like how much money I’ll donate to the church, how much I’ll donate to missions, and how much I’ll reduce debt on our mortgage.

-Some of them are health-related: like how much I’ll weigh, and how fast I’ll swim a mile.
+Some of them are health-related: like how much I’ll weigh, how many times I’ll head to the pool for a workout, and how fast I’ll swim a mile.

-And most of them are ministry-related: like how many we’ll lead to Christ, what improvements we’ll make to our systems, or to our building; and always a goal is to launch a new campus.
+Most of them are ministry-related: like how many we’ll lead to Christ, what improvements we’ll make to our systems, or to our building; and what initiatives will we launch to reach our community.

-Then I have one personal professional goal – which is writing a book each year.
+Then I have one personal professional goal – which is writing a book or a church campaign every year.

 Our church is involved with some pretty strategic mission organizations, so I have three goals that involve assisting DCPI; I have the goal of helping another of our missions lead 2,000 to Christ; and I had a friend who was publishing his first book, so I had a goal of helping him get that done successfully.